 As wind hits the hill, it really wants to go around it, but can’t, so it gets forced upwards, and the pressure of the wind behind it piles it up against the face of the hill, compressing it a little and thus raising its velocity slightly, and adds a vertical component to the wind direction.

 However, the acceleration of the wind is most pronounced at the very top of the ridge, and behind it, if the hill has a flat top, as shown in Figure 2, above.

 Wind speed will rise around 40% at the top of the ridge, and this will have a very profound effect on the way discs fly, compared to being thrown just below the compression zone.

-This effect takes place on even relatively modest inclines and mound-tops and is also good reason to never place an elevated basket on top of a mound, ridge, or hilltop.
+This effect takes place on even relatively modest inclines and mound-tops and is also a good reason to never place an elevated basket on top of a mound, ridge, or hilltop.
 The Wind Gradient is radically accentuated within the compression zone, and particular care must be taken to account for rapidly rising wind speeds above head height.